GARC HAM Labs

 What's Happening

-During daylight hours, the D-layer absorbs lower frequencies (160m-40m), making higher bands (20m-10m) more effective.
-The F2 layer provides the primary refraction path for DX communications.
+During daylight hours, the D-layer absorbs lower frequencies while the F2 layer provides the primary refraction path for DX.
+Mid-to-high HF bands (20m-10m) are most effective for long-distance contacts.